allanchua101/serverless-ninja/001-serverless-efficiency/README.md

 Lambda-based APIs are resilient to disasters as it can automatically switch executions between availability zones in a single AWS region.

-### Reduction in Delivery Time
+### Reduction in Development Cost and Time

 Since Lambda-based APIs allow us to focus on building our application.
-We can spend the same budget that we use to spend on paying for activities related to provisioning servers, testing scalability and disaster recovery strategies.
+We can save the budget that we use to spend on:

+- Activities related to provisioning servers
+- Testing Scalability
+- Disaster Recovery Strategies

+Since we can now delegate these activities to AWS, we can safely say that we are also reducing the time to deliver production software.

 ## Anonymous Case Study